-- The full title of the book and the order number.
-(The order number is printed on the title page of this book and on its back cover.) - The section numbers and page numbers of the information on which you are commenting. - The version of Tru64 UNIX that you are using. - If known, the type of processor that is running the Tru64 UNIX software.
+- The full title of the manual and the order number.
+(The order number appears on the title page of printed and PDF versions of a manual.) - The section numbers and page numbers of the information on which you are commenting. - The version of Tru64 UNIX that you are using. - If known, the type of processor that is running the Tru64 UNIX software.